-Auburn Resources is focused on the discovery and development of copper, gold, nickel, cobalt and zinc deposits in Eastern Queensland and the Northern Territory.

-- Large tonnage zinc, copper and gold focussed company with ongoing development of a number of projects, including 4 district scale flagship projects in QLD and the NT. - Key Iron Oxide Copper Gold (IOCG) and lead-zinc targets identified and secured in the Tanumbirini district of the Northern Territory. - Potential for major copper gold discoveries at Mt Abbott, Calgoa and Marodian Projects. - Exploration targets defined for zinc at the Ban Ban Project. - Under-explored areas of most endowed provinces with multiple Tier 1 targets. - Completion of the acquisition of Ripple Resources from Armour Energy (ASX:AJQ) in early May, adding substantial value to the asset package of Auburn Resources. - Planning well advanced for proposed ASX listing in 2022, with opportunities for a proposed capital raise to support systematic exploration and near-term discovery being pursued. - Field exploration mapping and first phase sampling programme on the recently acquired South Nicholson Project completed in late 2021, with assay results received and now being interpreted and reviewed. - Field Announcement of the Earn-in and JV Agreement with Chase Mining Limited (ASX:CML) for the Hawkwood Project with exploration drilling planned to begin in Q3 CY2022.
+- Auburn Resources is focused on the discovery and development of copper, gold, nickel, cobalt and zinc deposits in Eastern Queensland and the Northern Territory. - Large tonnage zinc, copper and gold focused company with ongoing development of a number of projects, including 4 district scale flagship projects in QLD and the NT. - Key Iron Oxide Copper Gold (IOCG) and lead-zinc targets identified and secured in the Tanumbirini district of the Northern Territory4. - Potential for major copper gold discoveries at Mt Abbott, Calgoa and Maro dian Projects5. - Exploration targets defined for zinc at the Ban Ban Project. - Under-explored areas of most endowed provinces with multiple Tier 1 targets. - Planning well advanced for proposed ASX listing in 2023/24, with opportunities for a proposed capital raise to support systematic exploration and near-tern discovery being pursued. - Field exploration mapping and first phase sampling programmes planned for multiple project areas to commence

-Figure 2: Location map of Auburn Resources project portfolio by commodity and deposit type.
+Figure 2: Location map of Auburn Resources project portfolio by commodity& deposit type.